don-bski/perl-stuff/Wordle/README.md

 are used.
 Couldn't get UTF8 to work with windows Strawberry perl though that effort is still ongoing.

-In windows, an escape sequence `\e(437X` is needed to tell Win32::Console::ANSI that the CP437 characters are used.
+In windows, an escape sequence `\e(437X` is needed to tell Win32::Console::ANSI that CP437 characters are used.
 See https://bribes.org/perl/wANSIConsole.html for details.
-This took more time than I care to admit to figure out.
+This took more time than I care to admit to work out.
 For an additional environmental workaround, the startup `-a` option can be used to disable box drawing.
 Use the `-2` option for double line letter boxes.